Takata non-Alpha airbag recalls

-- If it's a New Zealand new vehicle, find out if it's part of the wider Takata airbags recall by visiting www.recalls.govt.nz and then contact the manufacturer's representative for advice.
+- If it's a New Zealand new vehicle, find out if it's part of the wider Takata airbags recall by visiting the Recalls website and then contact the manufacturer's representative for advice.

 - If it's a Japanese used import, see the information below.